 Various extensions and improvements were made at various times during the Protopalatial period, which resulted in the first palace, which was destroyed by an earthquake around the year 1,700 BC.

-The reconstruction of the destroyed palace took place according to a new architectural plan, more magnificent and on a larger area of over 200,000 sq ft.
+The reconstruction of the destroyed palace took place according to a new architectural plan, more magnificent and on a larger area of over 200,000 sq ft (1.86 ha).
 The main new features were wings on the building complex.
 The most important wing was in the west, where the religious premises were located.
 The royal family lives in the premises in the east wing and the two others to the north and south contain multipurpose and storage areas.

-The multi-storey buildings, three storeys on the west side and five in the east, had majestic facades of carved stones, marble slabs, plaster work, magnificent frescoes and entrance gates, plaster floors, monumental staircases, painted columns and accented door frames that were both brilliant and majestic to their natural environment.
+The multistory buildings, three stories on the west side and five in the east, had majestic facades of carved stones, marble slabs, plaster work, magnificent frescoes and entrance gates, plaster floors, monumental staircases, painted columns and accented door frames that were both brilliant and majestic to their natural environment.
 This made the palace suitable for its two tasks, namely, the place where the gods lived, and secondly the seat of the ruling authorities, as the royal family and the priesthood.

 At this time, the new palace was surrounded by smaller mansions, like the ‘Royal Villa’, plus by a huge city of up to 100,000 inhabitants.

 The new palace was also destroyed in 1,450 BC., probably due to the massive volcanic eruption on Santorini.
 But it was repaired immediately and used as the seat of the Achaean leader until 1,400 or 1,380 BC.
 Probably it was also used until 1,200 BC.
-There after the palace was definitely destroyed and uninhabited.
+Thereafter the palace was definitely destroyed and uninhabited.

 At this time the prehistoric Knossos was still one of the largest cities of this period.
 This is testified by the extensive cemeteries that extend from Knossos to the heights of Profitis Ilias and Gypsades.